NISRA-Tech-Lab/dashboard-demo/README.md

 - Builds charts, maps, and interactive elements
 - Wires up event listeners and interactions

-This modular approach keeps your code organized and reusable across multiple pages.
+This modular approach keeps your code organised and reusable across multiple pages.

 ---